ISUgenomics/bioinformatics-workbook/dataAnalysis/nextflow/02_creatingAworkflow.md

 #### [labels](https://www.nextflow.io/docs/latest/config.html#config-process-selectors)

-It is possible to add a label to a process.
+It is possible to add a label to a process between the process name and the `input:`.

 ```
 label 'blast'
 ```

-Which you can define in the `nextflow.config` in your process directive. or in our case in the `Configs/slurm.config`
+The label can define in the `nextflow.config` in your process directive or in our case in the `Configs/slurm.config`.
+It can be used like a reusable variable to include additional parameters.

 ```
 process {